All Products

 See Error handling.

-The following table describes the quota limits in distributed mode.
-If the default quota cannot meet your business requirements, you can submit a ticket to request a quota increase.
+The following table describes the quota limits of distributed mode.
+If the default quota cannot meet your business requirements, you can submit a ticket to request for a larger quota.

 Quota name